1 Do I have to go to court or is there another alternative?

-The only procedure in which there is a special form for bringing an action is a declaration to the court office before a district court.
-In other procedures, the file must include information about the claimant and the opponent and all the documents relating to the subject of the case, which must be submitted, depending on the case, to the court office when the action is brought or to the judge at the time of the hearing.
+The French Centre for the Registration and Revision of Forms (CERFA) provides forms for referrals to the courts by application.
+The file must include information about the claimant and the opposing party and all the documents relating to the subject of the case, which must be submitted, depending on the case, to the court office when the action is brought or to the judge at the time of the hearing.

 10 Will I have to pay court charges?
 If so, when?
 Will I have to pay a lawyer right from the introduction of my application?

-The costs represent the expenses generated by conducting the proceedings.
-These include compensating witnesses, paying experts and bailiff and lawyers expenses in addition to their fees.
+The costs represent the expenses generated by the conduct of the proceedings.
+These include compensating witnesses and paying experts’ fees and bailiffs’ and lawyers’ expenses, excluding fees.
 Some costs must be paid at the start of or during the proceedings.
 At the end of the proceedings, costs are, as a rule, charged to the losing party by the judge, unless that party is receiving legal aid.

 Lawyers’ fees are subject to a fee agreement established with their client.
-Lawyers may require a retainer, which is an amount paid in advance or during the task as a payment on account by the client.
+Lawyers may require a retainer, which is an amount paid in advance or during the work done by them as a payment on account by the client.

 11 Can I claim legal aid?